StarlightMelody/GypsophilaPaniculataL/MSBuild Toolchain Note/CsWinRT Generation Parameters.md

 ## Windows.UI.Xaml Projection

+> [!NOTE]
-- Required: Microsoft.Windows.CsWinRT
+> - Required: Microsoft.Windows.CsWinRT 2.1.0-prerelease.240602.1 and before
-- Dependency: Microsoft.Windows.SDK.NET.Ref
+> - Dependency: Microsoft.Windows.SDK.NET.Ref 10.0.X.35-preview and before
+> - **The newer C#/WinRT has supported .NET mappings of WUX types offically.**

 > [!WARNING]
-> C#/WinRT doesn't support .NET mappings of WUX types.
+> The legacy C#/WinRT doesn't support .NET mappings of WUX types.

+> [!IMPORTANT]
+> UAC_VERSION_* is determined by the target version of Windows.Foundation.UniversalApiContract.\
+> E.g., If target Windows version is 22621, please define `UAC_VERSION_15`.

 > [!TIP]
-> - UAC_VERSION_* is determined by the target version of Windows.Foundation.UniversalApiContract.
-E.g., If the target Windows version is 22621, please define `UAC_VERSION_15`.
-> - Disable the warning 0436, due to Windows.UI.Color unable to be excluded.
+> Disable the warning 0436, due to Windows.UI.Color unable to be excluded.

 ```XML
 <PropertyGroup>